kyouryuukunn/renpy-ActionEditor3/README.md

  To install, copy all files in the camera directory into your game directory.
  ActionEditor.rpy is required for release version if you use camera blur or warper_generator.
  00warper.rpy is also required if you use added warpers.
+ ATL_funcctions.rpy is also required if you use added functions for ATL statement.
  Ohter files arenot required.

  Action Editor
 ================